Mississippi Divorce, Family Law, and Criminal Defense AttorneyJackson Divorce Lawyer Ready to Protect Your Interests

 Mississippi residents should take a drunk driving charge seriously.
 The penalties associated with a DUI conviction include possible jail time, fines, and community service.
 You can be charged for a DUI in Mississippi for driving under the influence of alcohol, or any other intoxicating substance, commonly known as a DUI “other”.
 If you are convicted of one or more DUIs, you will also have a criminal record that may make it difficult to get a job, find housing, or secure a professional license.
 However, a conviction is not inevitable.
 Our firm can evaluate the facts and determine whether any of your constitutional rights were violated.
 Moreover, with the new DUI laws in the State of Mississippi, nonadjudication has become a viable option in certain DUI matters.
 Our firm can firm evaluate your DUI case and determine whether non-adjudication may be possible to avoid a conviction altogether, and if so, guide you through this process.

 If your future is at stake, you should not hesitate to consult a Jackson divorce attorney or seek assistance with a criminal or personal injury matter.
 M. Devin Whitt takes cases from all over the state of Mississippi.
 He primarily represents clients throughout the tri-county area of Madison, Hinds, and Rankin Counties, as well as in Yazoo, Forrest, Lauderdale, Simpson, Copiah, and Lincoln Counties.
-He also represents individuals in the cities of Jackson, Ridgeland, Madison, Pearl, Brandon, Byram, Canton, Clinton, Terry, and Mendenhall.
+He also represents individuals who need a divorce attorney in the Ridgeland area or representation in the cities of Madison, Pearl, Brandon, Byram, Canton, Clinton, Terry, and Mendenhall.
 Call us at 601-607-5055 or use our online form to set up a free in-office consultation with an agreed and contested divorce and family law, criminal defense, DUI, or personal injury attorney.